Hobart O’Rourke - Biomedical Science student

 Here at Keele, we may have a big and beautiful campus, but you’ll discover a small and cosmopolitan community, where your welfare comes first, and you’ll soon be making firm friends.
-The quality of our teaching and research is recognised all over the world – we were awarded Gold in the Teaching Excellence Framework (TEF) and 97% of our research is classed as world-leading or of international importance in the most recent national research assessment (REF 2014).
+We have some of the most satisfied university students in the UK, and are consistently ranked highly for student satisfaction.

 Proud to in the Top 10 for Student Satisfaction in the Guardian University League Table 2021, we want to make sure your academic and personal journey is the best it can be.